 15, 17 & 19 Cheyney Street

-This plot was an ancient dwelling site and as was typical was approximately half an acre and for many years was part of the Wimpole Estate.
-Standing today in the bottom left-hand corner are three cottages, which were built in the late 1600s.
-Some alteration took place over the years and notably in 1975 one cottage was absorbed into Huntley Villa.
+This plot was an ancient dwelling site and as was typical was approximately half an acre.
+Standing today in the bottom western corner are three cottages, which were built in the late 1600s and attached on the east is Huntley Villa built in 1904.

 Unusually, when house numbers were allocated in 1968/9 No 17 was applied to the first cottage, which comes physically before No 15, whereas in the usual Cheyney Street numbering sequence they would be reversed.
 The third cottage was No 19, which is why Huntley Villa is No 21.